Kail48/cloco-back-end/README.md

 # Flask Project Name

-A simple Flask project for tracking and managing tasks.
+A simple Flask project for managing artists.

 ![Project Demo](demo.gif) <!-- Replace with a link to your project demo video or GIF -->